-This figure plots the empirical histogram of observed nudge effects and compares the fit of a normal-based meta-analysis model (Panel A of Table 5) to the fit of a mixture of two normals model (Panel B of Table 5) for the Academic Journals sample with a correction for publication bias in Figure 7a for the Nudge Units sample in Figure 7b.
+This figure plots the empirical histogram of observed nudge effects and compares the fit of a normal-based meta-analysis model (Panel A of Table 5) to the fit of a mixture of two normals model (Panel B of Table 5) for the Academic Journals sample in Figure 7a and for the Nudge Units sample in Figure 7b.
 1 nudge in the Nudge Units sample with an effect less than -10 pp. and 3 nudges in the Academic Journals sample with effects greater than 35 pp. are not shown.
-The densities are kernel approximations from 500,000 simulated trials.